ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/write-documents.md

 val futureUpdate2 = personColl.update(selector, modifier, multi = true)
 {% endhighlight %}

-It's possible to automatically insert data if there is no existing document matching the update using the `upsert` parameter.
+It's possible to automatically insert data if there is no matching document using the `upsert` parameter.

 {% highlight scala %}
 import scala.concurrent.ExecutionContext.Implicits.global